 In most simple terms, a partition action is a type of lawsuit that is brought to court to force the sale of ownership of a piece of property in court, force property divisions, or a forced equitable split of the property in question.

-A partition action is when two (or more) parties share an interest in the property and they can not decide what to do with it from a legal standpoint.
-Only one party’s desire to bring a partition action lawsuit against another co- property owner is necessary to bring a partition action to the court.
+A partition action is when two (or more) parties share an interest in the property, and they can not decide what to do with it from a legal standpoint.
+Only one party’s desire to bring a partition action lawsuit against another co-property owner is necessary to bring a partition action to the court.

-A partition action is a legal process under which California state law helps to dictate how to divide the shares of the property in question equally and equitable among all of the owners or other tenants who have a legal claim or interest in the piece of real property.
+A partition action is a legal process under which California state law helps to dictate how to divide the shares of the property in question equally and equitably among all of the owners or other tenants who have a legal claim or interest in the piece of real property.

 There is certain evidence that is not admissible during a jury trial that can be heard during a partition action lawsuit between co-owners.
-This is because, during a partition action, the court is looking to either sell or to divide the property in the most equitable way possible and to not prejudice any of the other parties, so evidence that would not normally be allowed to be heard during a jury trial can be heard when deciding a partition action lawsuit.
+This is because, during a partition action, the court is looking to either sell or divide the property in the most equitable way possible and not to prejudice any of the other parties, so evidence that would not normally be allowed to be heard during a jury trial can be heard when deciding a partition action lawsuit.